SHA65536/WikiLinkApi/README.md

 To run the api run `go run ./cmd/linkapi`:
 ```
 NAME:
-   linkapi - A new cli application
+   linkapi - Serves the WikiLink api

 USAGE:
    linkapi [global options] command [command options] [arguments...]

-DESCRIPTION:
-   Serves the link api

 COMMANDS:
    help, h  Shows a list of commands or help for one command